-- Six 700-level courses (occasional 600-level courses may count with pre-approval) of the student's choice, with at least two courses in one department - One TH795 seminar, departmental seminar (xx794), or colloquium (TH799) - One TH790 directed reading course - Two guided research projects, TH791 and TH792, each focused on the preparation of a substantive paper of other final project.
-The subjects of the two research projects may be related, though they do not have to be.
+- Six 700-level courses or approved 600-level courses that are augmented and taken as 700-level courses - One seminar or colloquium - One directed reading course (TH790) - Two guided research projects, TH791 and TH792, each focused on the preparation of a substantive paper or other final project.
+The subject of the two research projects may be related, though they do not have to be.